Last updated: 24 July 2014

 The travel advice summary below is provided by the Foreign and Commonwealth Office in the UK.
 'We' refers to the Foreign and Commonwealth Office.
 For their full travel advice, visit www.gov.uk/foreign-travel-advice.

 Russian forces and pro-Russian groups have established full operational control in Crimea.
-An illegal referendum was held on 16 March and tensions remain high.
+Following an illegal referendum on 16 March, Russia illegally annexed Crimea on 21 March and tensions remain high.

 Train and bus routes out of the peninsula are still operating, though subject to unscheduled disruptions.
 There are reports of road blocks, with passengers being searched but traffic is able to get through.
 If you’re currently visiting or living in Crimea, you should leave now.
 If you choose to remain, you should keep a low profile, avoid areas of protest or stand-off and stay indoors where possible.

-The situation in Kyiv and other Western cities has calmed considerably following months of violent protest during which nearly 100 people were killed, though public protests continue in and around Independence Square and St Michael’s Squares.
-There has been some increase in street crime, including muggings, in Central Kyiv, especially after nightfall.
+The situation in Kyiv and western cities has calmed considerably following months of violent protest during which nearly 100 people were killed, though occasional non-violent public demonstrations continue in and around Independence Square, St Michael’s Square and outside the Verkhovna Rada (parliament building).
+Elsewhere in Kyiv, life has largely returned to normal, but shots were fired on Independence Square early on 7 July causing several injuries.

 The British Embassy in Kyiv is open to the public by appointment only.
 If you need to contact the British Embassy, please call +380 44 490 3660, or send an email to email@example.com